 Bagheera is something of a Houdini so her new family will have to be extra careful of doors and windows being left open.
 She will be out and gone.
 We have learned this by bitter experience, ahem.
 Fortunately, she seems able to find her way back fairly well.
 However, for this reason she will not be rehomed anywhere near a busy road.

 Bagheera is very playful and will chase her tail and toss her toys up in the air.
 She is friendly and affectionate and would make a great family pet in a calm household.
 The empasis is on calm!!
 Even our vet said she needed a quiet house!!!
 We think now she is spayed she will be fine with another cat.
-She is also chipped and has had her first stage vaccination..
+She is also chipped.
+UPDATE: we have tried to vaccinate Bagheera twice but it triggers cat flu and so we have decided not to vaccinate her.
+If you put your cats in a cattery when you go away, please bear in mind they require fully vaccinated cats with a vaccination certificate.

 Felix is a very sweet 13 yr old cat who is quite independent and chatty.
 She loves to have access to outside so a safe garden is essential.
 Felix is spayed, chipped and vaccinated.